Anil Agarwal (industrialist)

-Anil Agarwal (born 1954), is an Indian origin billionaire businessman who is the founder and chairman of Vedanta Resources Limited.
+Anil Agarwal (born 1954), is an Indian billionaire businessman who is the founder and chairman of Vedanta Resources Limited.
 He controls Vedanta Resources through Volcan Investments, a holding vehicle with a 100% stake in the business.

 Early life

 Anil Agarwal was born and brought up in a Marwadi family in Patna, Bihar, India.
 His father, Dwarka Prasad Agarwal, had a small aluminum conductor business.
 He studied at Miller High School, Patna.
 He decided to join his father's business, making aluminium conductors instead of going to university.
 At 19, Anil left Patna for Mumbai (then Bombay) to explore career opportunities.

 Career

 In the mid-1970s, he began trading in scrap metal, collecting it from cable companies in other states and selling it in Mumbai.
 In 1976, Anil Agarwal acquired Shamsher Sterling Corporation, a manufacturer of enameled copper, among other products, with a bank loan.
 For the next 10 years, he ran both businesses.
 In 1986, he established a factory to manufacture jelly-filled cables, founding Sterlite Industries.
-He soon realized that the profitability of his business was volatile, fluctuating with the prices of his raw materials: copper and aluminium.
+He soon realised that the profitability of his business was volatile, fluctuating with the prices of his raw materials: copper and aluminium.
 So he decided to control his input costs by manufacturing the metals instead of buying them.

 In 1993, Sterlite Industries became the first private sector company in India to set up a copper smelter and refinery.
 In 1995, Sterlite Industries acquired Madras Aluminium, a 'sick' company that had been shut down for 4 years and held by the Board for Industrial and Financial Reconstruction (BIFR).

 His first opportunity came when the government announced a disinvestment program.
 In 2001, he acquired 51 percent in Bharat Aluminium Company (BALCO) for an amount of INR 551.50 crore, a public sector undertaking; in the very next year, he acquired a majority stake (nearly 65 per cent) in state-run HZL(Hindustan Zinc Limited).
 Both companies were considered sleepy and inefficient mining firms.

 To access international capital markets, Anil Agarwal and his team incorporated Vedanta Resources Plc in 2003 in London.
 At the time of its listing, Vedanta Resources Plc, was the first Indian firm to be listed on London Stock Exchange, on 10 December 2003, Vedanta Resources became the parent company of the group through a process of internal restructuring of group companies and their shareholding.